-Recordings with unequal temperaments online
+Online recordings with unequal temperaments

 - A piece in 13th-century style.
-This has been recorded by medieval music scholar Margo Schulter using standard Pythagorean intonation: note the “serene” pure fifths and the “tense” dissonant major thirds.
+This has been recorded by medieval music scholar Margo Schulter using Pythagorean intonation: note the “serene” pure fifths and the “tense” dissonant major thirds.

 He then shows the split keys on an extant harpsichord built by Doni in 1619.
 Lester then demonstrates the meantone “wolves” that arise if some fragments from Frescobaldi's Cento Partite sopra Passacagliare played on a normal keyboard tuned in meantone: finally he shows how the “wolves” are resolved by using the additional accidentals available thanks to the split sharps.

-Each variation is first played transposed to g minor, which fits quite well meantone temperament with the usual wolf location, then in the original f minor, where the very discordant wolf major thirds are heard.
-This and other works of Pachelbel clearly require a circular temperament.
+Each variation is first played transposed to g minor, which fits quite well a meantone temperament with the usual wolf location, then in the original f minor, where the very discordant wolf major thirds are heard.
+It is apparent that this and other works of Pachelbel require a circular temperament.

 - J.S.
 Bach's Dorian Fugue in meantone.
 This interesting performance by Mark Shepherd shows how some organ works by Bach are to some extent compatible with meantone temperament, still very common in church organs in Bach's time.
 Note however the awful discords in 4:07, 4:39 and later also: together with many other features of the score, they clearly show that this work was composed for a circular temperament.

-- A few fragments recorded in different unequal temperaments in harpsichord recitals.
-Please note that the choice of temperament was dictated by the prevalent repertoire of the recital: therefore the choice of temperament is not the best one for some pieces.
+by C. Di Veroli.
+Please note that the choice of temperament was dictated by the prevalent repertoire of the recital: inevitably, the temperament is not the ideal one for a few pieces.